Abandoned & Little-Known Airfields:

 The 1987 USGS topo map depicted "Geronimo Field” as having a single paved runway.

-the airfield consisted of a single 4,000' paved Runway 12/30, a parallel taxiway,
+It showed the airfield to have a single 4,000' paved Runway 12/30, a parallel taxiway, a small ramp & several small hangars.

 Eric Bauer recalled, “In my logbook my last flight to Geronimo Field was in April 1998.